-acknowledges that age groups are relatively proportionate, with the largest age segments comprising years 20 to 24, 30 to 39 and 75 to 79, and children under the age of five, with a need for varied sets of public services in order to remain healthy, engaged and active in our community. acknowledges that the residents of Prince Frederick are getting older and need a varied set of public services in order to remain healthy, engaged, and active in our community.
+acknowledges that age groups are relatively proportionate, with the largest age segments comprising years 20 to 24, 30 to 39 and 75 to 79, and children under the age of five, with a need for varied sets of public services in order to remain healthy, engaged and active in our community.

 recognizes the strength in our diversity and importance of welcoming families from all racial and ethnic backgrounds.